Several of our readers have asked us about finding the best podcast hosting service.

 Which Is the Best Podcast Hosting Service?

 As you can see, many podcast hosting services offer similar plans with all the essential features.
 However, some put limits on storage space, and some limit downloads.

 Considering these factors, we recommend PodBean as the overall best podcast hosting service.
 Their plans come with unlimited storage and bandwidth with an incredibly easy-to-use platform.
 They also allow you to easily promote your podcast across different services.

-Our second recommendation Would be Buzzsprout.
-It is one of the easiest podcast hosting solutions perfect for beginners to get started.
+Our second recommendation is Buzzsprout.
+It is one of the easiest podcast hosting solutions, perfect for beginners to get started.

 How to Start a Podcast

 Apart from a podcast hosting service, you will also need a website.
-This will be your podcast’s home on the internet where you’ll promote it and help users discover more content.
+This will be your podcast’s home on the internet, where you will promote it and help users discover more content.

 To make a website, you will need a domain name and a website hosting account.

 The domain name will typically cost you $14.99 per year, and website hosting plans start from $7.99 per month, usually paid annually.

-Since you are just starting out, you want to save money whenever you can.
+Since you are just starting out, you will want to save money whenever you can.

 Luckily, our friends at Bluehost are offering WPBeginner users a free domain and a generous discount on hosting.

 For complete step-by-step instructions, see our guide on how to make a website.

 Next, you will need to set up your podcast.
 We have created a step-by-step guide to starting a podcast for beginners, it will walk you through the complete set up including how to record your podcasts.

 What Equipment Do You Need for Podcasting?

 Many professional podcasters use a variety of equipment to record podcasts.
 This includes microphones, an audio interface, a mixer, a windscreen, shock mounts, and more.

 All of this equipment costs a lot of money.